antoinezanardi/werewolves-assistant-api/config/apidoc/header.md

 ## <a id="user-class"></a>👤 User

+In order to log in and create games, a user must be created (aka the future game master).

 | Field                | Type     | Description                                                         |
 |----------------------|:--------:|---------------------------------------------------------------------|
 | _id                  | ObjectId | User's ID.                                                          |